benschoening/CMPT419_FP/README.md

 - Goal to select audio social signals, categorize them into different categories (using a LSTM autoencoder), and have users interact and validate the classification based on the emoji presented

 # Environment Setup:
-conda create --name CMPT419_FP python=3.8
+1. '''conda create --name CMPT419_FP python=3.8'''
-conda activate CMPT419_FP
+2. '''conda activate CMPT419_FP'''
-pip install -r requirements.txt
+3. '''pip install -r requirements.txt'''

+# Usage
+To run the project, use the following commands to show results based on :

+''' python src/train.py --autoencoder'''
+''' python src/train.py --DNN'''
+''' python src/train.py --CNN'''

 # Directories
 data/